SOCIAL HOUSE® Vodka

 "Recent Carbon 14 age dating of the ground water in the Black Creek and Upper Cape Fear aquifers reinforces our understanding of the ground water flow patterns in these aquifers.
 The age of the water increased with depth and with distance from the fall line eastward and ranged from 400 years to over 26,000 years.
 The water flows down gradient for tens of thousands of years before being withdrawn by water users in the coastal plain (source: NC State University Geological Dept)."

-How It's Crafted?We’ve perfected our process through over years of field study, extensive research, and consultation academia (even PhDs).
+How It's Crafted?We’ve perfected our process over years of field study, extensive research, and consultation academia (even PhDs).
 This provided the technical insight that we needed to marry with our passion for vodka to refine our recipe and process to make a truly remarkable product.

 - Local Raw Materials Sourcing (Made In the USA).
 The first step in the process is sourcing raw materials.
 The Company is committed to sourcing its raw ingredients and supplies from a number of local small businesses, many of which are from small towns across North Carolina (Asheville, Bethel, Kinston, Raleigh, Silver Springs, Salisbury, High Point, Greenville, and Wilmington).

 - Milling.
-When our farmers harvest the corn, it is ground into a corn meal consistency using at turn of the century hammer mill.
+When our farmers harvest the corn, it is ground into a corn meal consistency using a turn of the century hammer mill.
 This allows water more access to starches contained in corn.

 - Mashing.
 The corn meal is loaded into a Mash Tun with water from the aquifer to create our mash.
 First, the corn mash is sterilized by heating it to the boiling point.
 Then enzymes are added to promote the conversion of starches to sugar.
 The contents from the mash tun are cooled and transferred into large stainless-steel tanks for fermentation.